cMadan/ElGateau/README.md

 	- ~~Update icons~~
 		+ ~~Separate icon 'preprocessing' (load/padding/resizing) from 'push to display'~~
 		+ ~~Function to re-map key number to something more sensible~~
+			- Allow for (row,column) notation too, also gets re-mapped
 		+ ~~Write text to an icon~~
 				* If ico=None, make it work with black background
 				* Have text location as